Sanjay0302/galaxybook_mask/Sanjay0302/Using(.vbsfile)/ReadMe.md

 <img src="https://github.com/Sanjay0302/galaxybook_mask/assets/90672297/11e670e2-6117-42d8-beca-14ea0992f63b" alt="Admin confirmation window" width="300" height="200" />

-`So using this method the terminal popup is avoided but the Administrator confirmation UAC will be popped up that askes yes or no calling is `
+`So using this method the terminal popup is avoided but the Administrator confirmation UAC will be popped up that askes yes or no evrytime the system starts `

 SamsungMask.ps1
 ```pwsh